 Evansville, Ind., industrialist Louis J. Koch created the world’s first theme park as a retirement project.
 He was troubled that the tiny hamlet of Santa Claus, Ind., was visited by children who were disappointed when they discovered Santa was not there.
 With nine children of his own, Koch loved children, holidays and celebrations.

 Santa Claus Land opened August 3, 1946; the theme park included a toy shop, toy displays, a restaurant, themed children’s rides, and, of course, Santa.
 Koch’s son Bill soon became the head of Santa Claus Land.
 In 1960, Bill married “Santa’s daughter,” Patricia Yellig; he remained active in the family business until his death in 2001.
 Bill and Pat had five children; the eldest, Will, was the park’s president for more than 20 years until his unexpected death in 2010.
-His brother Dan was president through 2012.
-Long-time employee Matt Eckert is now president.
+His brother Dan was president for the next few years; long-time employee Matt Eckert is now president.

 Over the decades, Santa Claus Land flourished.
 Children from across the country came to sit on the real Santa’s knee and whisper their Christmas wishes.
 Guests included Ronald Reagan, who stopped by in 1955.